-The elite British boarding school Wellington College has opened an all-through day school in central Bangkok, offering parents a new option for a UK curriculum school; looking ahead it promises to offer IGCSEs, A Levels and the International Baccalaureate Diploma Programme (IBDP) from 2019.
+The elite British boarding school Wellington College has an all-through day school in central Bangkok, offering parents an option for a UK curriculum school; it offers IGCSEs, A Levels and the International Baccalaureate Diploma Programme (IBDP).

 The school says,

 “As a result of being part of such a diverse and exciting group of schools, opportunities for staff and pupils are numerous but include students exchanges, cultural trips and collaborative learning opportunities.
 Pupils of Wellington College International School Bangkok will also benefit from our international links as the Wellington Family continues to grow.”